Pistachio People - Retrospective 1982-2022

 I am not done.
 I am just getting started.
 Someday, hopefully my art will be who I am and what I do.

-2021 Now the time has come to retire from the job that paid the bills but I am too happy to stress.
-I am doing what I love to do; create and dream on.
+2021 Now the time has come to retire from the job that paid the bills.
+I am now doing what I love to do: create.